BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 </html>
 ```

-If you are interested also in other controls beside switch, such as sliders, radio buttons and buttons please check https://github.com/BojanJurca/Nice_web_GUI_controls_for_ESP_projects
+More controls with style can be found in example05.html.

 ## Building Telnet user interface for your ESP32 project

-**Example 05 - processing Telnet command line**
+**Example 06 - processing Telnet command line**

 Compared to HTML user interface Telnet user interface is a piece of cake.
 Modify telnetCommandHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs.
 For example: